Analyticity results in Bernoulli Percolation: Introduction

 The technique we just sketched is used in our results \ref{ithpl}--\ref{ithna} as well, but additional ingredients are needed.
 For \ref{ithpl}, we write $\theta(p)= 1- \sum_n P_n(p)$ by the definitions, but as $P_n$ decays slower than exponentially for $p>p_c$ \cite{KunSou,Grimmett}, the above machinery cannot be applied to this series.
 Therefore, instead of working with the size of $C(o)$, we work with the `perimeter' of its boundary.
-To make this more precise, define the \defi{\scv} of the cluster $C(o)$ to be the pair $(\per,\bou)$, where \per\ denotes the set of edges of $C(o)$ bounding its outer face, and \bou\ denotes the set of vacant edges incident with the outside of \per\ (\fig{figscv}).
+To make this more precise, consider first the $2$-dimensional case and define the \defi{\scv} of the cluster $C(o)$ to be the pair $(\per,\bou)$, where \per\ denotes the set of edges of $C(o)$ bounding its unbounded face, and \bou\ denotes the set of vacant edges incident with \per\ lying in the unbounded face of $C(o)$ (\fig{figscv}).
 We say that such a pair of edge sets $I=(\per,\bou)$ \defi{occurs} in some percolation instance, if it is the \scv\ of some cluster, in which case all edges in \per\ are occupied and all edges in \bou\ are vacant.
-For any plausible such $I$, the probability $P_I(p):= \Pr_p(\text{$I$ occurs})$ is just $p^{|\per|} (1-p)^{|\bou|}$ by the definitions, which is a polynomial we can extend to $\C$ hoping to apply our machinery.
-Moreover, these $P_I$ exhibit the kind of exponential decay we need: \bou\ gives rise to a connected subgraph of the dual lattice, and we can combine a well-known coupling between supercritical bond percolation on a lattice and subcritical bond percolation on its dual (see \Tr{pc star}) with the aforementioned exponential decay of $P_n$.
+For any plausible such $I$, the probability $P_I(p):= \Pr_p(\text{$I$ occurs})$ is just $p^{|\per|} (1-p)^{|\bou|}$ by the definitions, which is a polynomial we can extend to $\C$ hoping to apply our complex-analytic machinery.
+Moreover, these $P_I$ exhibit the kind of exponential decay we need: \bou\ gives rise to a connected subgraph of the dual lattice, and we can combine a well-known coupling between supercritical bond percolation on a lattice and subcritical bond percolation on its dual (see \Tr{pc star}) with the aforementioned exponential decay of $P_n$ applied to the dual.